 Ron and Sue-Marie were first introduced to Howell Mountain wines during a 3-day wine event in Boca Raton Florida where Beth Nickel spoke (proprietor of Nickel & Nickel and Far Niente wineries) and then presented several of her family’s single vineyard designate wines including a wine from the Vogt Vineyard on Howell Mountain.
 This was the wine that hooked both Ron and Sue-Marie to Howell Mountain.
 Later during a wine dinner that Ron hosted in New York City he met the founder of Calistoga based, Clos Pegase Winery, Jan Shrem as well as Dr. Mark Cohen, the owner of Howell at the Moon Winery.
 They soon became friends and in the ensuing years, both men advised Ron in a number of aspects of the wine business.

 When looking for property to acquire in the Napa Valley, the Haber’s were very specific on what they wanted – hillside property on Howell Mountain.
-Their real estate agent located a small property on Howell Mountain that was not yet planted to grapes – in fact there are currently no commercial vineyards planted in the immediate vicinity although just up the road there are some stellar vineyards (Lail, Cade).
-They purchased the 5.5 acre parcel in 2005; the Haber’s soon planted vineyards and today have almost 3 planted acres.
-Their vineyard is entirely planted to Cabernet Sauvignon to a variety of clones.
-The vineyard is meticulously managed by one of the oldest families in the valley, the Pina’s (Pina Vineyard management – also owners of Pina Winery).
-Ron enjoys “mountain” grown wines and the focus of Haber Vineyards is on single varietal non blended hillside grown wines.
+In 2005 their real estate agent located a small property that was not yet planted to grapes – in fact there are currently no commercial vineyards planted in the immediate vicinity although just up the road there are some exceptional vineyard sites (Lail’s Mole Hill and 13th Vineyard by CADE Estate).
+Both Ron and Sue-Marie were in other parts of the country when the real estate agent called them and said, “you have 3 hours to make a decision before the property is opened up to other buyers”.

 For more information, visit: www.haberfamilyvineyards.com